-Mid Norway Film Market (Midtnorsk filmmarked) is the most important meeting place of the year for Trøndelag’s film industry, as well as anyone that’s interested in a closer relationship with central Norwegian film production.
+Mid Norway’s Film Market (Midtnorsk filmmarked) is the most important meeting place of the year for Trøndelag’s film industry, as well as anyone that’s interested in a closer relationship with central Norwegian film production.
 Here, local filmmakers present teasers from their latest films currently in production in the region.
 Specialists in editing, sound, music and effects are all represented and ready to show what they’ve been working on.

 Mid Norway Film Centre (Midtnorsk Filmsenter) and Filminvest in cooperation with Kosmorama, invites the public, the press, students and politicians, business and arts to an eventful day dedicated to “trøndersk” film.
 Mid Norway Film Market is hosted every year in week 10.
 This year, the film market ended with the filmpitch, Vårstigen.

-Filmmakers from around the world, with a portfolio of three feature fiction films or less, are eligible for entering their latest film into our main competition.
-Kosmorama’s programming committee, headed by the artistic director of the festival, will assess each submitted film for entry into the competition program.
-In addition, our programmers are actively searching for the most significant contemporary filmmakers, finally nominating a total of 12-15 feature films for the competition.
+Filmmakers from around the world, with a portfolio of three feature fiction films or less, are eligible for having their latest film selected to our main competition.
+Kosmorama’s programming committee, headed by the artistic director of the festival, will select competition participants that we believe show an emerging directing talent.
+Our programmers are actively searching for the most significant contemporary filmmakers, finally nominating a total of 12-15 feature films for the competition.